dbann/statabench/README.md

 **An evaluation suite testing how well AI language models understand Stata statistical software**

+> ⚠️ **Work in Progress**: This benchmark is actively being developed and refined.
+Results and methodology may change as we expand the test coverage and improve evaluation methods.

 ## What is this?

 This toolkit evaluates Large Language Models (LLMs) on their knowledge of Stata - a statistical software package widely used in economics, health research, and social sciences.
 The benchmark tests both **local models** (running on your computer) and **cloud-based models** (accessed via internet APIs).